CiscoDevNet/terraform-provider-aci/docs/data-sources/application_epg.md

   * `untagged` (untagged) - (string) The untagged status of the Relation To Domain object.
   * `vnet_only` (vnetOnly) - (string) The VNET only status of the Relation To Domain object.

-* `relation_to_data_plane_policing_policy` - (list) A list of Relation To Data Plane Policing Policy (ACI object [fvRsDppPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvRsDppPol/overview)) pointing to Data Plane Policing Policy (ACI Object [qosDppPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/qosDppPol/overview)).
+* `relation_to_data_plane_policing_policy` - (map) A map of Relation To Data Plane Policing Policy (ACI object [fvRsDppPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvRsDppPol/overview)) pointing to Data Plane Policing Policy (ACI Object [qosDppPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/qosDppPol/overview)).
 This attribute is supported in ACI versions: 3.0(1k) and later.
   * `annotation` (annotation) - (string) The annotation of the Relation To Data Plane Policing Policy object.
   * `data_plane_policing_policy_name` (tnQosDppPolName) - (string) Name.

-* `relation_to_fibre_channel_paths` - (list) A list of Relation To Fibre Channel Paths (ACI object [fvRsFcPathAtt](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvRsFcPathAtt/overview)) pointing to  (ACI Object [fabricPathEp](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fabricPathEp/overview)).
+* `relation_to_fibre_channel_paths` - (list) A list of Relation To Fibre Channel Paths (ACI object [fvRsFcPathAtt](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvRsFcPathAtt/overview)) pointing to Fabric Path Endpoint (ACI Object [fabricPathEp](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fabricPathEp/overview)).
 This attribute is supported in ACI versions: 2.0(1m) and later.
   * `annotation` (annotation) - (string) The annotation of the Relation To Fibre Channel Path object.
   * `description` (descr) - (string) The description of the Relation To Fibre Channel Path object.
   * `target_dn` (tDn) - (string) The distinguished name of the target.